MCB Camp Pendleton Upgrading Energy Security

-Contractors install an upgraded boiler in a 32 area building aboard Marine Corps Base Camp Pendleton, August 4, 2020.
-The base is in the process of significantly bolstering energy security through the installation of new equipment, the repair of failing equipment and upgrading and building out its facility related controls systems (FRCS) to provide command and control capability to over 600 facilities on site.
-(Photo courtesy of the Marine Corps Base Camp Pendleton Energy Team.)
+MCB Camp Pendleton, CA – Marine Corps Base Camp Pendleton (MCBCP) is in the process of significantly bolstering their energy security through the installation of new equipment, the repair of failing equipment and upgrading and building out its facility related controls systems (FRCS) to provide command and control capability to over 600 facilities on site.

+The cost-effective method of implementing the upgrades is through a program entitled Utility Energy Services Contract (UESC).
+The UESC incentive program was authorized by the Energy Policy Act (EPACT) of 1992 and in the case of Marine Corps installations, is a limited-source contract between the Department of the Navy and the local serving utility for energy- efficiency improvements and other services to reduce energy use and improve facility energy and water operations systems.
+UESC projects are developed collaboratively with the local serving utility to help identify Energy Conservation Measures (ECMs) and other cost-saving opportunities through the installation of new equipment or the replacement of outdated, inefficient equipment.
+The installation uses the realized savings on the utility bill to pay back the utility for the work over a pre-determined period of time as set forth in the UESC contract.

+The current contract referred to as UESC Project 19.1; includes upgrades to Facility Related Control Systems (FRCS), installation and repair of advanced meters, replacing outdated lighting with LEDs, installing high efficiency boilers, energy efficient transformers, retro commissioning of hundreds of base buildings and the installation of supervisory, control and data acquisition (SCADA) system at three of Camp Pendleton’s major substations and advanced water treatment plant.
+The new SCADA system will provide real time monitoring of critical base resources that will increase the resiliency and reliability of vital utility infrastructure.

 |Date Taken: